AISaturdaysLagos/C9-team-nwapa/README.md

-# ☀️ Predicting Solar Energy Efficiency of Buildings in Lagos
+# ☀️ Predicting Solar Energy Efficiency Levels of Buildings in Lagos

 ## 🌍 Project Overview
-This project applies machine learning to estimate how efficiently buildings in Lagos can generate solar energy from their rooftops.
+This project applies **machine learning** to estimate how efficiently buildings in Lagos can generate solar energy from their rooftops.
-Using the **Lagos Rooftop Solar Potential dataset**, we analyze the physical characteristics of more than 200,000 buildings such as roof surface area, tilt, height, and potential installable capacity to predict their **annual solar energy output**.
+Using the **Lagos Rooftop Solar Potential dataset**, we analyze the physical characteristics of more than 200,000 buildings—such as roof surface area, tilt, height, and potential installable capacity—to predict their **energy efficiency categories** (Low, Medium, High).

-The goal is to provide a **data-driven tool** that helps homeowners, builders, and urban planners identify which buildings are best suited for solar installation and how much power they can realistically produce.
+The goal is to provide a **data-driven tool** that helps homeowners, builders, and urban planners identify which buildings are best suited for solar installation.
 This supports Nigeria’s broader sustainability efforts by promoting clean, renewable energy adoption.

 ---